 Daniel S. Klein

-Before entering law practice, Daniel served as a Sergeant in military intelligence in the Marine Corp Reserves, deploying to Iraq and Afghanistan.
+Before entering law practice, Dan served as a Sergeant in military intelligence in the Marine Corps Reserves, deploying to Iraq and Afghanistan.
 He then clerked for the Hon.
 Gerald B. Tjoflat at the United States Court of Appeals for the Eleventh Circuit, before beginning his legal career at the Dallas office of an international law firm.

 - University of Texas School of Law, J.D., 2006

 - Order of the Chancellors

 - Departmental Honors in History and Political Science

 - Anderson Scholarship for best history honors thesis

 - State Bar of Texas, 2009